 How much does an HVAC virtual assistant cost?

 A South African HVAC VA through VirtuHire runs $1,200 to $2,200 per month full-time, all-in.
 Entry-level admin and intake at the lower end, experienced dispatchers and account managers at the higher end.
-Compare to a US in-house CSR or dispatcher at $40K to $58K per year ($3,300 to $4,800 per month fully loaded).
-Net savings: 50 to 70 percent on the same job description.
+Compare to a US in-house CSR or dispatcher, which costs several times that once you load payroll tax, benefits, and space.
+Net savings: up to 85 percent below US salary rates.

 Does an HVAC VA know ServiceTitan and Housecall Pro?